-Greek I. Since Greek was the language chosen by our Lord as the suitable channel to give His highest revelation to mankind, its study is a valuable asset to any student of the Word.
+- Greek 1.
+Since Greek was the language chosen by our Lord as the suitable channel to give His highest revelation to mankind, its study is a valuable asset to any student of the Word.
 The first year is spent largely on grammar and vocabulary as found in Huddilston's Essentials.
 Elective.
-Value, 4 term hours.
+Value, 4 term hours. - Greek II.

-Greek II.
 The second year is devoted to the study of syntax and selected readings from various New Testament books.
 The necessary books are Huddilston's Essentials, a New Testament Greek text, and a good Greek Lexicon of the N. T., preferably Thayer's.
 Elective.
-Value, 4 term hours.
+Value, 4 term hours. - Greek III.

-Greek III.
 Those who have completed Greek I and II or its equivalent are eligible to this course, which consists of Exegesis of many portions of the New Testament, and examination of some portions of the Septuagint translation of the Old Testament.
 This course is made especially helpful for ministers and prospective Bible teachers.
 Necessary text books are a N. T. Greek Text, N. T. Greek Lexicon and Greek Grammar.
 Post Graduate Course.
-Value, 4 term hours.
+Value, 4 term hours. - Spanish I. A course in elementary Spanish, including Spanish grammar, reading, and composition.
+Elective.
+Value, 6 term hours.